RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

      that provides X Window system for macOS.
 Follow your Mac applications installation guide if you don't have XQuartz installed.

    Login on the cluster using X forwarding.
-This means using  :tt:`-X` or  :tt:`-X -Y` option in the ssh command.
+This means using  :tt:`-Y` or  :tt:`-X -Y` option in the ssh command.
 For example:

    .. code-block:: console

-      ssh -X panteater@hpc3.rcic.uci.edu
+      ssh -Y panteater@hpc3.rcic.uci.edu

    Once logged in, claim an interactive session, load RStudio and R modules.
 Enforce software rendering engine in the ``rstudio`` command: